|

 - GROFF_FONT_PATH

-- A list of directories in which to search for the devname directory
+- A list of directories in which to seek the selected output device's

-file has been specified with a full path, no directories are searched.
-See
+file, the font file has been specified with a full path, no directories

 - GROPDF_NOSLIDE